 The perspective of this Letter situates the Matrix Theory description of M-theory within a duality web of decoupling limits.
-It would be interesting to revisit aspects of Matrix theory, such as the precise correspondence with supergravity~\cite{Taylor:2001vb}, as well as Matrix descriptions beyond flat space in light of our better understanding of this picture.
+It would be interesting to revisit aspects of Matrix theory, such as the precise correspondence with supergravity (see recent revival~\cite{Tropper:2023fjr,Herderschee:2023bnc,Herderschee:2023pza,Komatsu:2024vnb}), as well as Matrix descriptions beyond flat space in light of our better understanding of this picture.
 Crucially, the curved non-Lorentzian target space geometries should be accompanied with constraints for consistency~\cite{longpaper}.
 This is motivated by study of NRST, where quantum consistency of the worldsheet~\cite{Yan:2021lbe} led to the imposition of the vanishing of components of the torsion $d\tau^A$.
 Such constraints were also required from a target space point of view in the $\mathcal{N}=1$ supersymmetric version of the limit~\cite{Bergshoeff:2021tfn}.
 It remains to be seen what constraints appear in the maximally supersymmetric case.

 Matrix theory also plays a role in the AdS/CFT correspondence (for a recent reminder see \cite{Maldacena:2023acv}).
 For instance, BFSS Matrix theory over a shrinking three-torus gives $\mathcal{N}=4$ super Yang-Mills in M3T, and is therefore expected to be associated with AdS${}_5$/CFT${}_4$.
-However, as we have argued above, M3T couples to a non-Lorentzian 3-brane Newton-Cartan spacetime geometry that at least superficially differs from the conventional AdS${}_5$ description.
-This poses an intriguing puzzle for future studies.
+However, as we have argued above, M3T couples to a non-Lorentzian 3-brane Newton-Cartan spacetime geometry, which potentially points towards novel interplay between the boundary BPS behavior and the bulk AdS${}_5$ geometry.

-{\bf Acknowledgements:} We would like to thank E. Bergshoeff, J. de Boer, S. Ebert, T. Harmark, J. Gomis, K. Grosvenor, G. Oling, O. Schlotterer, B. Sundborg, K. Zarembo and R. Chatterjee for valuable discussions.
-The work of CB is supported through the grants CEX2020-001007-S and PID2021-123017NB-I00, funded by MCIN/AEI/10.13039/501100011033 and by ERDF A way of making Europe.
-CB thanks Nordita for hospitality.
-The work of NO is supported in part by VR project grant 2021-04013 and Villum Foundation Experiment project 00050317.
-ZY is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 3100371.
+{\bf Acknowledgements:} We would like to thank E. Bergshoeff, J. de Boer, S. Ebert, T. Harmark, J. Gomis, K. Grosvenor, G. Oling, O. Schlotterer, B. Sundborg, K. Zarembo, R. Chatterjee for valuable discussions.
+The work of C.B. is supported through the Grants No. CEX2020-001007-S and No. PID2021-123017NB-I00, funded by MCIN/AEI/10.13039/501100011033 and by ERDF A way of making Europe.
+C.B. thanks Nordita for hospitality.
+The work of N.O. is supported in part by VR project Grant 2021-04013 and Villum Foundation Experiment Project No. 00050317.
+Z.Y. is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie Grant Agreement No. 31003710.
 Nordita is supported in part by NordForsk.